 A study done in 2002 with mice, suggested that a methanol leaf extract of passionflower was shown to be comparable to the cough suppressant action of codeine .
 It may be possible that these actions are related to the strong antispasmodic activity of the harmala alkaloids contained within Passiflora spp.

-Neha Rani et al, (2015) demonstrated chrysins potential as a potent cardioprotective agent.
-They determined that these effects were most likely through PPAR-γ activation, modulation of MAPKs and TGF-β inhibition.
+One study demonstrated chrysins potential as a potent cardioprotective agent .
+These researchers determined that the effects were most likely through PPAR-γ activation, modulation of MAPKs and TGF-β inhibition.

 Chemoprevention, or chemoprotection, is the use of natural or synthetic chemicals to inhibit, reverse, or delay the process of carcinogenesis .
 Chrysin has been the subject of multiple studies investigating these effects, and has been found to produce chemoprotective effects in the following cancer cell lines: Oropharyngeal, mammary, melanoma, anaplastic thyroid, pancreatic, liver, gastric, colon, cervical, melanoma, oesophageal, lung, colon, cervical, lung, rectal, glioma, esophageal squamous, leukemia, hepatocellular, neuroblastoma, squamous cell carcinoma, oral, and prostate .

 Carcinogenesis takes place through a multistep process, beginning with a cellular transformation of normal cells into cancer cells.
-Which then proliferates, eventually leading to the establishment of metastatic lesions (E.R Kasala et al., 2015).
+Which then proliferates, eventually leading to the establishment of metastatic lesions .

 In a time where cancer is one of the leading causes of death in both the western world, and the third world , these effects offered by Passiflora spp. may very well be the source of a new standard in cancer treatment protocols.